jsabater/calabruix/content/posts/proxmox/pve/nfs/server/index.md

 * `root_squash`: Map client's `root` user to `nobody`, for security (default behaviour).
 * `fsid=0`: Defines the NFSv4 root export.

-If your workload is not sensitive to latency, it is recommended to use `sync` (default) instead of `async`, so that NFS is forced to to write changes to disk before replying.
+If your workload is not sensitive to latency, it is recommended to use the default `sync` mode instead of `async`, so that NFS is forced to to write changes to disk before replying.
 This reduces the speed of operations but results in a more stable and consistent interaction.

 > The `fsid=0` option is not required for root access, but to define the NFSv4 root export.